-- 1.2.1 Open Source training materials covering the above topics (e.g., slide decks, online course, or other training materials).
-1.2.2 Documented method for tracking the completion of the training for the Software Staff.
-1.2.3 At least 85% of the Software Staff are Currently Trained, as per the definition above.
-The 85% may not necessarily refer to the entire organization, but to the totality Software Staff governed by the OpenChain Conforming program.
-1.2.1 A documented list of roles with corresponding responsibilities for the different participates in the Open Source compliance program.
+Verification Material(s):1.2.1 Open Source training materials covering the above topics (e.g., slide decks, online course, or other training materials).

+1.2 .2 Documented method for tracking the completion of the training for the Software Staff.
+1.2 .3 At least 85% of the Software Staff are Currently Trained, as per the definition above.
+The 859 % may not necessarily refer to the entire organization, but to the totality Software Staff go\ verned by the OpenChain Conforming program.
+1.2.1 A documented list of roles with corresponding responsibilities for the different participants in the Program.
 1.2.2 A document that identifies the competencies for each role.
-1.2.3 Documented evidence of assessed competence for each program participant.
+1.2.3 Documented evidence of assessed competence for each Program participant.